+(b) If a caregiver or employee does not yet have a current certificate in pediatric CPR as required by subsection (a)(4)(A) of this section, at least one caregiver or employee with a current certificate must also be on the premises with the caregiver.

 §746.1309.
 What areas of training must the annual training for caregivers cover?

 (a) The 24 clock hours of annual training must be relevant to the age of the children for whom the caregiver provides care.